PNG Naval Base: The Quad Leans into China’s Belt and Road in the Indo-Pacific

 Summary

-US Vice President Mike Pence has announced that the United States will work together with Australia to jointly upgrade the Lombrum Naval Base on Manus Island, Papua New Guinea (PNG).
+US Vice President Mike Pence has announced that the United States will work together with Australia to jointly upgrade the Lombrum naval base on Manus Island, Papua New Guinea (PNG).

 The base will be co-developed by the United States, Australia, and Papua New Guinea.
 Overlooking busy Pacific trade routes on the northern extremity of PNG, Lombrum was a major US naval base during World War II that has since fallen into disrepair.
 Though details of the upgrades remain scant, Australian Defense Minister Christopher Pyne has confirmed that Australian naval vessels would probably be permanently based at Lombrum once the work is complete.